Young-ook/data-lab-on-wsl/examples/jupyter/README.md

 #### Install MLflow
 **[Don't Forget]** to make sure that you've activated the python virtual environment with `source .venv/bin/activate` in the *data-lab-on-wsl* local directory.

 You might have installed MLflow when you tried to install the Jupyter using `requirements.txt`, but if not, install MLflow from PyPI(Python Package Index).
-Open a terminal and activate the same virtual environment where we are running Jupyter, and install mlflow package: `pip install mlflow==2.20.0`.
+Open a terminal and activate the same virtual environment where we are running Jupyter, and install MLflow package: `pip install mlflow==2.20.0`.
 The version we will use in this example is 2.20.0.
 If you want to install the latest version of MLflow, just run command without specific version: `pip install mlflow`.

 #### Running ML experiments with MLflow Tracking Server
 MLflow Tracking Server is a centralized HTTP server that allows you to access your experiments artifacts regardless of where you run your code.
 To use the Tracking Server, you can either run it locally or use a managed service.
 Additionally, MLflow is a vendor-neutral, open-source platform which means you have access to the MLflow’s core capabilities sets such as tracking, evaluation, observability, and more, regardless of where you are doing machine learning.